mayank14-dotcom/Spotify-Mood-Classification-Project/README.md

-# Spotify-Mood-Classification-Project
-Spotify Mood Classification Project analyzes a Kaggle Spotify dataset to classify songs into moods like Happy, Sad, Calm, and Energetic using valence and energy.
-It generates mood-based playlists, recommends songs based on user mood, and visualizes mood distribution.
+The Spotify Mood Classification Project uses a Kaggle dataset of Spotify tracks to classify songs into moods like Happy, Sad, Energetic, or Calm.
+It applies data preprocessing and machine learning to recommend songs based on mood, enabling users to create mood-based playlists.